vgwb/IEEDO/docs/gamedesign/minigame_math_speed.md

 **UI**
 - two buttons text fields + 1 = button
-- timer
+- timer (with malus and bonus indicators)

 **UX**
 tap on of the three buttons

 **Gameplay:**
 - (calculate two numbers based on level)
+- timer at 60 seconds
 - show the two numbers
 - select the greater or the ==
-- if correct, increase level, repeat
+- if you do 5 right in a line, +10 time bonus
-- if wrong, go back one level, repeat
+- if wrong, timer -3 secs
 - until timer ends